CORU Language Requirements

 OR

 II.
-The applicant can provide evidence that his/her professional qualification(s) (on the basis of which he/she is applying for registration) was/were acquired through the medium of English or Irish and that practice placements in that/those qualification(s) were undertaken and supervised through the medium of English or Irish
+The applicant can provide a letter from their University confirming that their professional qualification(s)* (on the basis of which he/she is applying for registration) was/were acquired through the medium of English or Irish and that practice placements in that/those qualification(s) were undertaken and supervised through the medium of English or Irish where the qualification was obtained within the previous 2 years.

 OR

 III.
-The applicant can provide evidence that he/she has lived in and practised their profession through the medium of English or Irish in a country that has English or Irish recognised as the official language of that country for a period of not less than 2 years in the past five-year period
+The applicant can provide evidence that he/she has lived in and practised their profession through the medium of English or Irish in an Approved Country of not less than 2 years in the past five-year period

 OR

-Evidence of II above will normally be in the form of a letter from the college or university that awarded the qualification, unless the applicant’s qualification is obtained in a country on the list of exempted countries maintained by the executive, where English or Irish is recognised as the official language.
+Evidence of II above will normally be in the form of a letter from the college or university that awarded the qualification.

-Evidence of III will normally be in the form of a letter from one or more employers covering the two-year period confirming that their employment was through the medium of English or Irish.
+Evidence of III will normally be in the form of a letter from one or more employers covering the two-year period confirming that their employment was through the medium of English in an approved country.
+The approved country list comprises countries where English is the sole official language and is maintained internally by the Executive

-If an applicant cannot provide evidence of meeting any of the items (I), (II), (III), (IV) or (V) above, then the applicant will be required to take a CORU-approved test of English language proficiency, and meet the minimum score for the relevant profession in order to be eligible for registration to the appropriate register.
+If an applicant cannot provide evidence of meeting any of the items (I), (II) or (III) above, then the applicant will be required to take a CORU-approved test of English language proficiency and meet the minimum score for the relevant profession in order to be eligible for registration to the appropriate register.
 The language requirements for each registration board are presented in this policy.

 Linguistic Competence Standard